scottschrum79-design/timeoutchef.com/_recipes/pepperoni-pizza-bites.md

 ## Directions

 1. Preheat the oven to 375°.
-2. Grease a 24 -cup mini -muffin pan.
+2. Grease a 24-cup mini-muffin pan.
 3. In a large bowl, whisk together the flour and baking powder .
 4. Then whisk in the milk and egg.
 Stir in the mozzarella and pepperoni .
 Let stand for 10 minutes.
 5. Stir the batter and divide among the mini -muffin cups.
 Bake until puffed and golden, 20 to 25 minutes.
 6. Heat the sauce in the microwave or on the stove .
 7. Sprinkle the puffs with the basil .
-8. Serve the puffs with the sauce for di pping.
+8. Serve the puffs with the sauce for dipping.

 ## Notes